RI seeks private partner to operate iconic Cranston Street Armory

 PROVIDENCE, R.I.
 (WPRI) – State officials are looking for a private partner to operate the Cranston Street Armory in Providence, which could cost up to $70 million to rehabilitate.

 The R.I.
-Department of Administration (DOA) is expected this week to release a draft request for proposals, which will be presented for potential partners to inspect over the next two months.
+Department of Administration (DOA) is expected this week to release a draft request for proposals, which will be presented for the public to inspect over the next two months.

 The draft document, which was shared with Target 12, shows the state is looking to maintain ownership of the 190,000-square-foot building but enter into a long-term partnership with at least one operator.
 The private partner would then help the state pay for the ongoing costs associated with maintaining a deteriorating building.